 Yaraslau "Yarik" Kryvoi is a Professor of Law at the University of West London and runs several projects, primarily related to the former Soviet Union countries.
 He holds academic degrees from the United Kingdom, Russia, the Netherlands and the United States.

-For several years he practiced international commercial law and dispute resolution with Freshfields Bruckhaus & Deringer in London and Morgan Lewis & Bockius in Washington DC.
+For several years he practiced international commercial law and dispute resolution with Freshfields Bruckhaus & Deringer in London and Morgan Lewis & Bockius in Washington D.C.
 He has advised investors, States, international organizations and non-governmental organisations on matters of international law, commercial arbitration and investor-state arbitration.

-He has extensively published on international dispute resolution, international
+He has published extensively on international dispute resolution, international

 economic law, employment law as well as law and policy in former Soviet Union countries.

 - London School of Economics, Visiting Fellow (London, UK)

 - Morgan, Lewis & Bockius, International Consultant (Washington, DC, USA)

 - US Court of Appeals, District of Columbia Circuit, Extern Law Clerk to Judge Stephen F. Williams (Washington, DC, USA)

 - Harvard Law School, Research Assistant to Professor Reinier Kraakman (Cambridge, MA, USA)